 One or both head lights may not work due to premature head light bulb burnout and/or bulb harness failure.
 Care should be taken to inspect the head light harness connector for damage when replacing bulbs.
 Damaged connectors should be replaced.

-Volkswagen Beetle Recalls (Recent)

 Volkswagen Beetle Questions

+Volkswagen Beetle Recalls

 Volkswagen Beetle Reviews